Townhouse vs Apartment vs Condo in Canada: Key Differences Explained

 Frequently Asked Questions

-Q: What’s the main difference between a condo and an apartment?
+What’s the main difference between a condo and an apartment?

-Are townhouses always more expensive than condos or apartments?
+Are townhouses always more expensive than apartments?